+Probably no one remedy has ever been known which cured so many and such dangerous cases as this.
+Some no human aid can reach; but even to those the CHERRY

+We might add volumes of evidence, but the most con-

+PECTORAL affords relief and comfort.
+PECTORAL affords relief and comfort.

+ASTOR HOUSE, NEW YORK CUTT, March 5, 1850

-We might add volumes of evidence, but the most convincing proof of the virtues of this remedy is found in its effects upon trial.
-Consumption.
-Probably no one remedy has ever been known which cured so many and such dangerous cases as this Some no human aid can reach; but even to those the CHARRY PECTORAL affords relief and comfort.
-Aston House, New Your Cerr, March 5, 1856 Docton Aven, Lovente: I feel it a duty and a pleasure to inform you what your Cussay Previous, has done for my wife.
-She had been five mouths laboring under the my wife.
-She had been five meanths laboring under the dangerous symptoms of Consumption, from which no ast we could procure gave her much relief.
-She was steadily falling, until Dr. Strong, of this city, where we have come for advice, recommended a trial of your medicine.
+DOCTOR ATER, LOWELL: I feel it 's duty and a pleasure to inform you what your CHERRY FECTORAL has done for my wife.
+She had been five months labeling under the dangerons symptoms of Consumption, from which no aid we could procure gave her much relief.
+She was steadily failing, uttal Dr. Strong, of this city, where we have come for advice, recommended a trial of your medicine.
 We bless his kindness, as we do your skill, for she has recovered from that day.
-She is not yet as strong as she need to be, but is free from her congh, and child herself well.
+She is not yet as strong as she used to be, but is free from her cough, and calls herself well.
+Yours with gratitude and regard.